 Programs that support students at their functional level using personalized learning are upheld.
 As a team, we select a high-quality curriculum and track student data and progress through student progress measuring sheets.
 Training is offered through PD and PLCs throughout the school year.
 Targeted data plans are created for early intervention for at-risk students by transfer of the student progress measuring sheets.
 After benchmarks are taken there are specific plans each teacher puts in place to address weaknesses in standards and often support staff is brought in to help with small group instruction.

-Overall, the students feel that the staff cares about them and supports them with their academic learning.
-The overall perception from student and teacher surveys is positive.
+Overall, the students feel that the environment is supportive to learning and promotes student achievement.
+The overall perception from student and teacher surveys is very positive.
 It is evident from the student surveys that students generally have a good rapport with their teachers on campus.
-Based on the survey results, a majority of the students are not offered or do not participate in enrichment activities.
-Students also do not feel that they have been given an opportunity to learn about course offerings for the next grade level.
-From the survey results, staff feels a need for resources for crisis or emergency response situations.
+Students participate in Fantastic Friday Celebrations, utilize a suggestion box, and have a Lighthouse team on campus to help organize student incentives and fun events.
+Staff offer tutorials and enrichment opportunities to all students throughout the week and on Empower Fridays to help support students.
 District expectations in regards to academics are that students will be provided a high-quality education taught through PBL, PrBL, BL, and Dual Credit.
 Students' individual learning needs will be addressed through differentiated learning and a variety of learning opportunities.
 It is expected that high expectations are held for students on campus to promote a safe and supportive learning environment.
 In the event that a student is not following expectations, consequences aligned to the behavior will be implemented and instruction with the student on expected behaviors will be implemented.